baajarmeh/scrapper/README.md

-# tripadvisor-scraper
+# scrapper
-scrape places from tripadvisor
+scrapper from tripadvisor and booking